fkooman/php-secookie/README.md

     );

-This does *not* restrict the `Domain` and `Path` options for the Cookie, to modify these you'd have to also specify the `Domain` and `Path` options, but leaving them empty can result in more secure cookies as they will be automatically bound to the "Path" and "Domain" that set them, see _The definitive guide to cookie domains and why a www-prefix makes your website safer_ linked in the resources below.
+This does *not* restrict the `Domain` and `Path` options for the Cookie, to modify these you'd have to provide your own `Cookie` instance as parameter to the `Session` constructor.
+But _NOT_ specifying them may result in more secure cookies as they will be automatically bound to the "Path" and "Domain", see _The definitive guide to cookie domains and why a www-prefix makes your website safer_ linked in the resources below.

 ## Session Expiry

-The PHP Session typically lives as long as the user's user agent, i.e. browser, runs.
+The PHP session typically lives as long as the user's user agent, i.e. browser, runs.
 On many platforms the browser is not closed anymore and remains open indefinitely, or as least until the device is restarted, e.g. on mobile.